 The first 2 pages of this report pertain to the hospital location, from page 3 the report focuses on the maternity service.

-We inspected the maternity service at Queen Charlotte’s and Chelsea Hospital (QCCH) as part of our national maternity inspection programme.
+We inspected the maternity service at Harrogate District Hospital as part of our national maternity inspection programme.
 The programme aims to give an up-to-date view of hospital maternity care across the country and help us understand what is working well to support learning and improvement at a local and national level.

 We will publish a report of our overall findings when we have completed the national inspection programme.

-We carried out a short notice announced focused inspection of the maternity service, looking only at the safe and well-led key question.
+We carried out a short notice announced focused inspection of the maternity service, looking only at the safe and well-led key questions.

 How we carried out the inspection